sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ![Eureka Server](images/eureka-startup.png)

 ### Service Registration for Eureka clients
-Applications and microservices that want to register to a Eureka discovery service  are the Eureka clients.
+Applications and microservices that want to register to a Eureka registry service  are the Eureka clients.

 The process for service registration is similar to how the Eureka service registry was configured.
 This example again uses a maven build and will need the following dependency in pom file:
 ```